salilab/imp/modules/em2d/README.md

 class to deal with any sort of image, not only EM.

 # OpenCV # {#OpenCV}
-The module works with OpenCV 2.1, 2.2 and 2.3.
-We haven't tried with newer versions yet.
+The module works with OpenCV 2.1 or above.

 # Info